-It’s hard not to love the convenience of renting a car in Iceland for your vacation.
+It’s hard not to love the convenience of a rental car for your vacation in Iceland.
 That said, when your trip takes you into the heart of a strange city, the pitfalls of falling foul of parking restrictions can prove quite the headache.
 If you’re planning to drive in Iceland and will be in the capital for all or some of your vacation, then you’re going to need this guide for parking in Reykjavik.

 Do I have to pay for parking in Reykjavik city center?